Inevitability of knowing less than nothing: Conditional uncertainty and entropy

 \subsection{Conditional entropy}

 Having defined measures of conditional uncertainty, we now follow the approach from before and define a function to be a conditional entropy if it is not only a conditional uncertainty measure but also additive on tensor-product states.
 Our motivation for the additivity postulate is the same as before.
-Formally, a function